A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: The TAVIE-SSG Framework

 \textbf{Maximization of the surrogate}.
 Since, the surrogate function in \eqref{eq:EM-surrogate} splits into a {coordinate-wise sum} over $i\in [n]$, the iterative EM update for the $(l+1)$th step involves $n$ {univariate} optimizations given by:

-where the last equality in \eqref{eq:TAVIE-xi-update} above follows from $\gamma'(t) = -t^2 A'(t)$ for $t\in \mathbb{R}^{+}_{0}$, which uses the definitions of $\gamma(t)$ and $A(t)$ in Proposition \ref{lemma:tangent-lower-bound}.
-This splitting of the multivariate optimization step into $n$ univariate optimization problems with simple closed-form solutions in \eqref{eq:TAVIE-xi-update} reduces the computational complexity of each $\tssg$ iteration to $\mathcal{O}(n)$, resulting in enhanced scalability as evidenced by the empirical results in Section \ref{sec:TAVIE-SSG-applications}.
-Moreover, these univariate optimizations can be performed independently of each other, thus making each step of $\tssg$ {embarrassingly parallelizable}.
-We conclude by formalizing the $\tssg$ EM algorithm in Algorithm \ref{alg:tavie-em}.
+where the last equality in \eqref{eq:TAVIE-xi-update} above follows from $\gamma'(t) = -t^2 A'(t)$ for $t\in \mathbb{R}^{+}$, which uses the definitions of $\gamma(t)$ and $A(t)$ in Proposition \ref{lemma:tangent-lower-bound}.
+This splitting of the multivariate optimization step into $n$ univariate optimization problems with simple closed form solutions in \eqref{eq:TAVIE-xi-update} makes the $\xi$-update linear in $n$ and embarrassingly parallelizable.
+Each $\tssg$ iteration, however, also updates the variational posterior hyperparameters, yielding an overall per-iteration complexity $\mathcal{O}(np^{2} + p^{3})$; see Section \ref{sec:time-complexity-analysis-TAVIE-SSG} of Supplementary Materials for details.
+Thus, $\tssg$ is computationally efficient in large $n$ and small-to-moderate $p$ settings, its primary target regime, as evidenced by the empirical results in Section \ref{sec:TAVIE-SSG-applications}.
+We conclude by formalizing the $\tssg$ EM algorithm in Algorithm \ref{alg:tavie-em}. {